Steve-hub49/Citi-Bike-Analytics/README.md

 Basic: A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top (I performed this activity).

 Create a Tableau story that brings together the visualizations, requested maps, and dashboards.
+Included zip code overlay in station maps.

 ### Submission: